confluentinc/demo-scene/cluster-linking-source-to-destination/README.md

-# Cluster Linking & Schema linking
+# Cluster Linking & Schema Linking

-The idea of this demo is to create a source cluster and a destination cluster, the product schema and data is created in the source cluster and it is replicated to the destination cluster using schema and cluster linking.
+The idea of this demo is to create a source cluster and a destination cluster, the product schema and data is created in the source cluster and it is replicated to the destination cluster using schema and Cluster Linking.
 We make use of schema contexts to isolate subjects and topic prefixing.

 ## Start the cluster